neuropathbasel-pub/CnQuant/README.md

 The CQcalc code allows to exceed those values but the execution might crash.

-@Jürgen: I can also limit the accepted parameters by CQcalc with an error message for the user

 ## CN Summary Plots with CQall_plotter

 1. Update the data annotations in: